remix-run/remix/docs/future/vite.md

 <docs-warning>

-[Cloudflare Workers are now deprecated][cloudflare-workers-deprecated].
-As a result, the Remix Vite plugin only officially supports Cloudflare Pages.
+The Remix Vite plugin only officially supports [Cloudflare Pages][cloudflare-pages] which is specifically designed for fullstack applications, unlike [Cloudflare Workers Sites][cloudflare-workers-sites].
+If you're currently on Cloudflare Workers Sites, refer to the [Cloudflare Pages migration guide][cloudflare-pages-migration-guide].
-Workers sites may continue to work, but we do not test them or make any guarantees.

 </docs-warning>